It's always good to have spare keys just in case. But your home could be at risk if they end up in the wrong hands.

 Am I covered if I lose my keys?

-Most homes usually have several keys covering front doors, back doors, patio door locks and windows as well as garages, sheds and outbuildings.
+Most homes usually have several keys.
+These keys cover front doors, back doors, patio door locks and windows as well as garages, sheds and outbuildings.

-But with so many house keys to keep track of, it could be easy for one to end up in the wrong hands.
+But with so many house keys to keep track of, it could be easy for them to end up in the wrong hands.

 And if someone breaks into your home using a lost key, your home insurance might not cover you.

 According to the Association of British Insurers, in the event that money is stolen there must be signs of forced entry.

 For example, if someone finds your keys, traces them back to your home and uses them to gain access.
 You might be out of luck when it comes to claiming on your house insurance policy.